Cafeteria Worker: Employment & Career Info

 How to Become a Cafeteria Worker

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) expects employment of counter attendants, cafeteria, food concession, and coffee shop workers to increase 6% from 2010-2020.
-Rapid turnover and low education requirements make this an easy field to gain employment in.
-The median hourly wage of counter attendants, including Cafeteria Workers, was $8.92 in 2012, according to BLS data.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) expects little or no change in employment of counter attendants, cafeteria, food concession, and coffee shop workers from 2012-2022, while the growth for dining room and cafeteria attendants and bartender helpers was anticipated to be average, at 8%.
+The median hourly wage of counter attendants, including cafeteria workers, was $8.92 in 2012, and cafeteria attendants earned $8.89, according to BLS data.

 Related to Cafeteria Worker: Employment & Career Info